PokemonGoMap/RocketMap/docs/extras/captchas.md

 - Manual captcha timeout: `-mct 1800` / `-manual-captcha-timeout 1800`

-- Provide a status name for instance: `-sn` / `--status-name`

 The number `1800` indicates how many seconds you want the accounts to wait for manual tokens before resorting to the automatic method (a.k.a.
 2captcha).

+- Provide a status name: `-sn` / `--status-name`

-`-mct` is by default set to `0` which disables this mode and if you have set `-ck` it will only use the automatic mode.
+By default `--manual-captcha-timeout` is set to `0` which disables hybrid mode and only automatic captcha solve will be used.
+If you provide `--captcha-key` and wish to enable hybrid mode then, `--manual-captcha-timeout` needs to be greater than `0`.

 ### Sample configuration: Hybrid mode
     status-name: My Server 1